JAYASREE24032006/EXPERIMENT--01-ALP-FOR-8086/README.md

-# EX1  - ALP FOR 8086
+# EX1  - ARITHMETIC OPERATION AND LOGICAL OPERATION IN 8086

 ## AIM :

-To Write and execute ALP on fundamental arithmetic and logical operations
+To Write and execute ALP on fundamental arithmetic and logical operations in 8086.

 ## COMPONENTS REQUIRED :